--c,chromosomes s str A comma-separated list of chromosome names to include fends from when calculating correction parameter values. [all chromosomes] -o,output FILE An optional filename to save the updated HiFive project to, leaving the original be used for the fragment, dataset, and project files, respectively.
-This option is
+-c, --chromosomes str A comma-separated list of chromosome names to include fends from when calculating correction parameter values. [all chromosomes]

+An optional filename to save the updated HiFive project to, leaving the original -o, --output FILE unchanged.
+[None]

 HiC Complete Options: